The Islington Hotel 321 Davey St, South Hobart, TAS, 7000

 The Library, the Morning Room and the Rose Room are all elegant spots to sit and either play chess, read or contemplate the world.
 Each has a distinct ambience.
 The poetry carved into the grand bookshelf doors was first penned by David’s ancestor, the writer, artist and botanist, Louisa Anne Meredith.
 Whilst the Tasmanian state library contains many of her works (paintings and sketches), Louisa’s original books, Over the Straits; a Visit to Victoria and My Home in Tasmania, are on display in the library on site.

-The room has a king-size bed, loaded with plump pillows.
+The accommodation has a king-size bed, loaded with plump pillows.
 It’s made up with crisp white sheets and a heavy doona, and can be separated into two singles on request.
 As a room divider, there are huge heavy drapes to draw across to shield guests from the bright morning sun which streams through the floor-to-ceiling glass windows.
 Despite the wonderful artworks on display around this hotel, kunanyi/Mt Wellington is the most breathtaking natural picture here.

 The Islington Hotel is a boutique hotel that gives you the sense of seclusion despite being in the heart of Hobart.